SEKOIA-IO/documentation/docs/xdr/usecases/playbook/Add_UserAgent_in_comment.md

 | Comment Alert | See fields below |

+!!!note
+    The query could vary according to the event types / intakes.
+    If the events does not contain user Agent, it will not retrieve any events

+So I will just let this example and add a note

 `Get Event Field Common Values`
   - **earliest_time**   `{{ ((node.2.first_seen_at | iso8601_to_timestamp) - 3600000) | timestamp_to_iso8601 }}`